MacFarlan History, Family Crest & Coats of Arms

 The surname MacFarlan was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were descended from the ancient Chief Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.

-Important Dates for the MacFarlan family
+Early History of the MacFarlan family

 This web page shows only a small excerpt of our MacFarlan research.
 Another 313 words (22 lines of text) covering the years 1395, 1395 and are included under the topic Early MacFarlan History in all our PDF Extended History products and printed products wherever possible.